pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/31 🤔 Prompts/43 💰 AMOUNT prompt.md

     # 😃 Talker
     - AMOUNT|How much?:
         MinValue: -100.00
-        MaxValue: 1000000000
+        MaxValue: 1000000
         Precision: 5    # Server-side only
+        Locale: en-US   # Server-side only
         Currency: USD   # Server-side only
-        Locale: en-US # Server-side only
     ```